EUCAIM/Glossary/2-Glossary.md

 Also referred in this project as federated data processing, it consists of the orchestration framework in which the Tier 3 nodes run applications on their data in a coordinated way.

+### <a name="e"></a>

 ### ELIXIR Tools Platform

 Centralised resource for accessing and discovering tools in the life sciences, promoting collaboration and efficiency in research.
 It includes recommendations for software registration in bio.tools ELIXIR registry, packaging with Biocontainers, and participation in services like OpenEBench for software quality monitoring.

-### ETL process

-ETL stands for Extract, Transform, Load, and is a data integration framework used to prepare data for analysis.
-It consists of three main phases:
-Extract: Data is collected from various sources such as databases, APIs, and files.
-Transform: The extracted data is cleaned, standardized, and formatted to meet business requirements, ensuring accuracy and consistency.
-Load: The transformed data is then loaded into a target system, such as a data warehouse or database, making it ready for analysis and reporting.

 ### Ethical and Legal Board (ELB)

 Body in charge of ensuring that no EU rule is violated, while ensuring that the research conducted is up to the accepted EU standards.
 In this context, the term “Ethics" refers to questions of legal and regulatory compliance that constitute a part of the governance process.
 In EU-funded projects, ethics is deemed a transversal issue and Ethics Advisory Board a key oversight mechanism to ensure understanding of the Ethics Appraisal Procedure, proper implementation of the Ethics Requirements, addressing specific issues such as Privacy and Data Protection Impact Assessments or Artificial Intelligence and ensuring ethics compliance in general.
 The ELB will act as a contact point for guidance on ethical issues that may arise during project execution and beyond project end, working in close connection with any party saddled with ethics-related responsibilities.
 During the project execution, the ELB will be chaired by the WP3 leaders and composed of legal experts in the participating entities.
 Beyond project end, the members of this board may be reselected based on availability.
 EUCAIM Benchmarking platform
 The EUCAIM Benchmarking Platform is a system for evaluating AI models, data preprocessing tools, analytical software, and datasets within the European Cancer Imaging Initiative (EUCAIM).
 It ensures performance, reliability, and scalability through scientific and technical benchmarking, integrating with OpenEBench and Grand Challenge for standardized evaluation.
 The platform enables automated performance assessment, comparison of AI models across datasets, and validation of interoperability within the EUCAIM infrastructure.
 It also supports continuous benchmarking events, addressing challenges like dataset accessibility and automation to enhance the quality and reproducibility of AI-driven cancer imaging solutions

+### ETL process

+ETL stands for Extract, Transform, Load, and is a data integration framework used to prepare data for analysis.
+It consists of three main phases:
+- Extract: Data is collected from various sources such as databases, APIs, and files.
+- Transform: The extracted data is cleaned, standardized, and formatted to meet business requirements, ensuring accuracy and consistency.
+- Load: The transformed data is then loaded into a target system, such as a data warehouse or database, making it ready for analysis and reporting.

 ### EUCAIM CDM